cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 being allowed to execute unchecked, but is still a problem: in general, a user should *not* be able to make a program segfault or throw an exception based on data they provide.
-Doing so for e.g. a server program -- e.g. if a server ran code like `dnstracer`'s and allowed users to provide input via, say, a web form -- could result in one user being able to force the program to crash, and create a denial of service for other users.
-(In the present case, `dnstracer` *isn't* a server, though, so the risk is actually very minimal.)
+Doing so for e.g. a server program -- e.g. if a server ran code like Dnstracer's and allowed users to provide input via, say, a web form -- could result in one user being able to force the program to crash, and create a denial of service for other users.
+(In the present case, Dnstracer *isn't* a server, though, so the risk is actually very minimal.)

 Note that the problem doesn't show up when compiling with `clang`, and